2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: Preliminaries

 Minimal energy excitations are created by flipping a single spin, which produces a pair of defective tetrahedra with opposite divergence $Q_t = \pm 1$.
 More generally, flipping an open chain of head-to-tail spins, such as the five spins highlighted in green in \cref{fig:pyro_diamond}(a), creates a pair of defective tetrahedra located at the two ends of the chain, as shown in \cref{fig:pyro_diamond}(b).
-If we take the view that \cref{eq:Q_t} is a Gauss law on the lattice~\cite{hermelePyrochlorePhotonsSpin2004,savaryCoulombicQuantumLiquids2012,henleyCoulombPhaseFrustrated2010}, we may treat these excitations as fictional 0-dimensional point charges located on the diamond vertices at the centers of the tetrahedra (black and white spheres), which act as sources and sinks of the divergence of the spin configuration.
+If we take the view that \cref{eq:Q_t} is a Gauss law on the lattice~\cite{hermelePyrochlorePhotonsU12004,savaryCoulombicQuantumLiquids2012,henleyCoulombPhaseFrustrated2010} then we may view these excitations as fictional 0-dimensional point charges which sit on the vertices of the diamond lattice, at the centers of the tetrahedra (large black and white spheres in Fig.~\ref{fig:pyro_diamond}(b,c)), which act as sources and sinks of the divergence of the spin configuration.
 These two charges appear to be connected by an \emph{open string} of head-to-tail spins, shown in yellow in \cref{fig:pyro_diamond}(b).
-The spin ice literature commonly describes these excitations as ``monopole-antimonopole'' pairs connected by ``Dirac strings'', since they appear as sources of magnetization~\cite{castelnovoMagneticMonopolesSpin2008}.
-We shall utilize the dual perspective, more natural for the gauge theory description, viewing them as electric charge pairs connected by a 1-dimensional string of electric flux~\cite{hermelePyrochlorePhotonsSpin2004,gingrasQuantumSpinIce2014}.
+The spin ice literature commonly describes these excitations as ``monopole-antimonopole'' pairs connected by ``Dirac strings'', since they appear as local sources of the magnetization density~\cite{castelnovoMagneticMonopolesSpin2008}.
+We shall utilize the dual perspective, more natural for the gauge theory description, viewing them as electric charge pairs connected by a 1-dimensional string of electric flux~\cite{hermelePyrochlorePhotonsU12004,gingrasQuantumSpinIce2014}.